PhilippinesTourismCompany/philippines-event-space/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is NOT licensed.
+It is property of the Philippines Travel Company and is intended for use in the Philippine hospitality industry.
+Unauthorized use or distribution is prohibited.

 ## 🙏 Acknowledgments